helxplatform/helx-github-actions/README.md

 5. **Monitor the Workflow**: GitHub will automatically run your workflow according to the triggers you specified.
 You can monitor the progress and view the results in the Actions tab of your repository.

 ## Things to Note
 1. Repository secrets are NOT stored in this repository.
 They are not able to be stored for security reasons.
 The DevOps team control all of the secret accesses.
-Secrets can be transfered from your repository to helx-github-actions using

-2. When testing actions, make sure to comment out certain paramaters so actions will run when changes are made. (e.g., only runs on pull requests or pushs on certain branches)

 ## Example

 Here's a simple example of how to use an action from this repository in your workflow:

-## In a .yaml File
 ```yaml
 name: Example Workflow
 on: